serebrov/mongo-test/README.md

 ## Mongoose

 [Mongoose](http://mongoosejs.com/) seems to be most popular mongodb wrapper.
-It provides some great features:
+And it has much more features that other libraries, some of them are:
 - Ability to specify [Schema](http://mongoosejs.com/docs/guide.html) to ensure data structure validity
 - [Validators](http://mongoosejs.com/docs/validation.html) to verify data itself
 - [Populate](http://mongoosejs.com/docs/validation.html) method to fetch related data

-Although there are few things which I don't like.
+- [Promises](http://mongoosejs.com/docs/api.html#promise_Promise) - exec() method returns a promise (see [mpromise](https://github.com/aheckmann/mpromise))

-One of the most noticable mongoose features is an ability to specify Schema for data.
+Although there are few things which I didn't like.

-It can look a bit strange - why to add a schema to the schema-less MongoDb?
+One of the most noticeable mongoose features is an ability to specify Schema for data.
-But actually this can be very useful.
-In most cases we have some structure for the data and with mongoose we can ensure the data we save is not some random garbage.
+This is very useful and in most cases we have some structure for the data and with mongoose we can ensure the data we save is not a some random garbage.
 OK, let's try it:

 ```javascript